mParticle/docs/src/pages/guides/idsync/components/index.md

 ## Identity Records

 Behind the scenes, mParticle maintains a User Profile for each user.
 You can think of a User Profile as a big folder of data: events, user attributes, identities, attribution info, device info.
 User Profiles are used to drive the Audience Builder and to enrich incoming data with all relevant information about a user before forwarding it to an Output service.
 The main purpose of IDSync is to assign incoming data to the correct User Profile.
-However, to identify users in real time, IDSync doesn&#39;t look at the entire User Profile, but at that Profile&#39;s Identity Record.
+However, to identify users in real time, IDSync doesn't look at the entire User Profile, but at that Profile's Identity Record.
 Think of the Identity Record as a label on the front of your folder of data.
-The Identity Record contains a list of all identities that can currently be used to &quot;look up&quot; that folder.
+The Identity Record contains a list of all identities that can currently be used to look up that folder.
 Identity Records have a 1:1 relationship with User Profiles.
 Anytime a new User Profile is created, a matching Identity Record is also created.
 Some key things to note about User Profiles vs. Identity Records:

 - Some uses of IDSync force identities to be unique to a single Identity Record.
 Email Addresses are a good example.
 See [Unique Identities](#unique-ids) for more information.
 - The Identity Record might not contain every possible type of Identifier available in a User Profile, but only the types you have specified in your Identity Priority.

 ## Identity API

-The Identity API is used by all of mParticle&#39;s SDKs to log users in and out of your app, to search for, and to modify a current user&#39;s identities.
+The Identity API is used by all of mParticle's SDKs to log users in and out of your app, to search for, and to modify a current user's identities.
 It is also available as an HTTP API.

 ### Identify a User